kheller18/data-structures-algorithms/questions/dataStructures.md

          + Apart from database applications, it is used in applications that require improved searching.

 34. What is a B-tree data structure?
 What are the applications for B-trees?
-    + `B-tree`: is a type of m-way tree that is commonly used for disc access.
+    + `B-tree`: a type of m-way tree that is commonly used for disc access.
 A B-Tree with order m can only have m-1 keys and m children.
 One of the primary reasons for using a B tree is its ability to store a large number of keys in a single node as well as large key values while keeping the tree's height relatively small.
       + B-tree order 4:
         ![b-tree](../images/data-structures/b_tree.png)
       + Following are the key properties of a B-tree data structure: